0nix/ggj21/twine/evidence_questioning.md

 "It's very simple, Sessler."
 Bayer says, with a bit of a laugh.
 "He froze them.
 He froze them!
 You want to detain people for using their freezers, Lieutenant.
 Honestly.
 I don't blame the Agent for think it's odd but there are simpler explanations that do not require government resources."

 "This line of questioning is irrelevant, Agent.
 I move to expunge it from record and move on."
 Bayer says. /n/n "Nonsense, Agent.
-There is a reasonable fear of contraband with foods that did not come from state stores."
+There is a reasonable fear of contraband with foods that did not come from state stores.
+Don't know how it works over the fence, Bayer, but that doesn't happen here."
 Sessler says, huffing with discontent.

 _Option 1_